operand/agency/site/_articles/walkthrough.md

 application](https://github.com/operand/agency/tree/main/examples/demo/), shows
 how to instantiate a space and add several agents to it.

-The application includes `OpenAIFunctionAgent` which uses an OpenAI API, a local LLM chat agent named `ChattyAI`, operating system access via the `Host` agent, and a Gradio based chat application which adds its user to the space as an agent as well.
+The application includes `OpenAIFunctionAgent` which uses the OpenAI API, a local LLM chat agent named `ChattyAI`, operating system access via the `Host` agent, and a Gradio based chat application which adds its user to the space as an agent as well.

 ```python
 # Create the space instance